KILLERDUTCH/CSS-Forensics/README.md

 High z-index: 9999

 MEDIUM
+High z-index: 99999

+MEDIUM
 !important used on background

 MEDIUM
 !important used on color

+And statistics such as:

+SELECTORS       3
+DECLARATIONS    8
+!IMPORTANT      2
+DUPLICATES      1

 ---

-📤 JSON Export
+📤 JSON Reports

-Analysis reports can be exported as JSON.
+Analysis results can be exported as JSON.

-Example structure:
+Example:

 {
+  "version": "1.0",
+  "analyzedAt": "2026-09-01T00:00:00.000Z",
   "selectors": 3,
   "declarations": 8,
   "important": 2,
-  "colors": {
-    "#ffffff": 2,
+  "uniqueColors": 2,
-    "#111111": 2
-  },
   "properties": {
     "color": 2,
     "background": 2,
     "padding": 2,
-    "z-index": 1
+    "z-index": 2
   },
+  "colors": {
+    "#ffffff": 2,
+    "#111111": 2
+  },
   "findings": []
 }

-This makes it possible to use the analysis data in future automation tools.
+The exported format can also serve as a foundation for future automation and integrations.

 ---